pip install requests import requests # Send a GET request to the website response = requests.get('https://en.wikipedia.org/wiki/Roman_Empire') # Extract cookies from the response cookies = response.cookies # Print all cookies print(f"All Cookies:\n{cookies}\n") # Access specific types of cookies ses

 Always use secure attributes for cookies that contain sensitive information to ensure they are only sent over HTTPS.

-Set HttpOnly attribute for cookies to prevent access via JavaScript, enhancing security against cross-site scripting (XSS) attacks.
+Set the HttpOnly attribute for cookies to prevent access via JavaScript, enhancing security against cross-site scripting (XSS) attacks.

 Utilize session cookies for data that should only persist during an active session to minimize data exposure risks.